Anastasiya Novikava

 Black Friday isn't just for November anymore; it's a year-round event where you can always find deals.
 On the dark web, 'Black Friday' means discounts on things like stolen data and illegal items every day.
 These places sell lots of subscription services at lower prices, too.
 Cybercriminals are ready to use this buzz to target both shoppers and companies.

-Popular online marketplaces are beacons for threat actors.
+Popular online marketplaces attract threat actors, making retail cybersecurity essential.
 It's clear that retailers like Amazon, eBay, and Target, with their high online traffic, are primary targets for these attackers.

 The data points to a sharp rise in targeted keyword searches for these e-commerce platforms starting early in January.
 The increase shows that the more well-known a retailer is, the more likely it is to attract attention from potential attackers on the dark web.